To Pierce Into

 トゲが刺さらないように気をつけてね。

-Be careful to not get pricked by a thorn.
+Be careful not to get pricked by a thorn.